In this article

 The Visual Overwhelm Problem

 ADHD brains process visual information differently.
 Research on ADHD and visual attention shows that ADHD is associated with difficulties filtering irrelevant visual stimuli.
-Your brain doesn’t automatically ignore the grid lines, the empty cells, the toolbar icons, and the white space.
+Your brain doesn’t automatically ignore the grid lines, the empty boxes, and the clutter around the edges.
 It tries to process all of it.

-This creates what we call visual noise — the cognitive cost of looking at a busy interface even before you start working in it.
+This creates what we call visual noise — the cognitive cost of looking at a busy layout even before you start working in it.

-A standard white Google Sheet has enormous visual noise:
+A typical white planner page has enormous visual noise:

 - A bright white background competing for attention

-Your brain is processing all of this before you type a single character.
+Your brain is processing all of this before you write a single word.
 That’s cognitive bandwidth you need for actual work.

 Higher content contrast.
 Light text on dark backgrounds creates a clear figure-ground separation.
-Your eyes are drawn to the text — the content — not the container.
-The grid, the cells, the borders all fade into the dark background.
+Your eyes are drawn to the words — the content — not the container.
+The lines, the boxes, the borders all fade into the dark background.

 Reduced visual noise.
-On a dark theme, empty cells are essentially invisible.
-You only see cells with content.
-This dramatically reduces the “everything all at once” feeling of a standard spreadsheet.
+On a dark layout, empty space stays quiet.
+You only see what carries meaning.
+This dramatically reduces the “everything all at once” feeling of a standard planner page.

 Less eye strain.
 Bright screens cause pupil constriction, which increases eye fatigue.
-Dark mode allows your pupils to relax.
+A darker layout lets your pupils relax.
 Over a 30-minute session, this means less physical fatigue — which for ADHD brains that already struggle with sustained attention, is significant.

 It’s Not Just About Color

-The dark mode in Built for ADHD templates isn’t just “invert the colors.”
+The dark-first design of the Built for ADHD website isn’t just “invert the colors.”
 It’s a deliberate design system:

 Background: #0A0A0A — near-black, but not pure black (which causes halation on OLED screens)